How to Merchandise Your Store: 12 Visual Merchandising Tips That Work

 1. Change displays monthly

-Holidays and seasons only last so long, and promotional items have a short shelf life.
-Feature new arrivals in your store layout first.
+Seasons and holiday periods only last so long, and promotional items have a short shelf life.
+Rotate new arrivals in your store layout right away.

-If you ordered products meant to go together, keep them together.
+Group collections together.
+If you ordered products meant to go together, don't scatter them, they'll lose their impact.
 You don’t want their first appearance to be diluted or the potential add-on sale to be lost.

 4. Focus on the front of your store